 Psychology Externships and Social Work Internships

-WJCS is offering a Psychology Externship Program for the 2013-2014 academic year.
-Second-, third-, and fourth-year doctoral candidates enrolled in APA-accredited clinical, school, and counseling programs are encouraged to apply.
-The extern’s placement can be for 2 or 3 days a week (approximately 16-24 hours, depending on individual doctoral program requirements) for approximately 10 months (Sept. – June).
+WJCS is offering a Psychology Externship Program for second-, third- and fourth-year doctoral candidates enrolled in APA-accredited clinical, school, and counseling programs.
+The extern’s placement can be for 2 or 3 days a week (approximately 16-24 hours, depending on individual doctoral program requirements) for approximately 10 months (September through June).

-The 2013-2014 Psychology Externship training year will begin in September 2013.
-In keeping with guidelines established by PSYDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York/New Jersey Association of Directors of Training), applications from prospective candidates will be accepted beginning Tuesday, January 15, 2013.
-It is recommended that students apply as soon as possible.
-Offers of Externship will be made beginning 10 a.m. on Monday, March 4, 2013.
+In keeping with guidelines established by PSYDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York/New Jersey Association of Directors of Training), applications from prospective candidates will be accepted beginning on the first Tuesday in January immediately after Martin Luther King’s birthday for the following training year beginning in September (e.g., Tues., Jan.
+20, 2015, for the training year beginning Sept.
+2015).
+It is recommended that students apply as soon as possible after that date.
+Also in keeping with guidelines, offers are not made until the designated Monday in March.

-Applicants should provide a cover letter, CV, 2 letters of recommendation, and a letter of eligibility for externship from your doctoral program’s Director.
-Applications will be accepted by e-mail or regular mail at the address below beginning Tuesday, January 15, 2013.
+Applicants should provide a cover letter, CV, 2 letters of recommendation, a letter of eligibility for externship from your doctoral program’s Director, and a writing sample (i.e., case study or psychological assessment).
+Applications will be accepted by e-mail or regular mail at the address below.
 It is requested that letters of recommendation and eligibility be in PDF format and on organization letterhead if sent via e-mail.

 Psychology Externship Program